raesene/container-security-site/defenders/kubernetes_security_architecture_considerations.md

   - Access to ESCALATE, IMPERSONATE or BIND as RBAC verbs can allow privilege escalation.
 - The `system:masters` group is **hard-coded** into the API server and provides cluster-admin rights to the cluster.
   - Access by a user using this group bypasses authorization webhooks (i.e. the request is never sent to the webhook)
+- Access to the node/proxy resource allows for privilege escalation via the kubelet API.
+Users with this right can either go via the Kubernetes API server to access the kubelet API, *or* go directly to the kubelet API.
+The kubelet API does not have audit logs and its use bypasses admission control.

 ## Networking